Print Concepts: What They Are and How to Teach Print Awareness at Home

 • My child reads (or follows along with) English words from top to bottom and left to right.

-• My child can identify individual letters within words.
+• My child can identify individual letters (and their names) within words.

 • My child can identify single words in a sentence.